 This topic explains how to create a syntactic mapping.
-Syntactic Mappings are used as part of the Harmonization Copilot, and streamline the process of mapping your local data to a target data model, like Observational Medical Outcomes Partnership (OMOP) or a custom data model.
+Syntactic Mappings are used as part of the Rhino Data Harmonization Engine (RhinoDHE), and streamline the process of mapping your local data to a target data model, like Observational Medical Outcomes Partnership (OMOP), FHIR R4 IL Core or FHIR R4 IL HDP, or a custom data model.

 Prerequisites